 – Varioptic lenses: Electrowetting-based lenses, such as Varioptic lenses, are known for their low power consumption.
 They require power only during the focal length adjustment process and can maintain their focal length without continuous power input.

 – Optotune lenses: Optotune lenses can consume higher power compared to electrowetting lenses.
-Since they rely on applying an electric current to deform the polymer material, they require a continuous power source to maintain the adjusted focal length.
+Since they rely on applying an electric current to push the lens shaper, they require a continuous power source to maintain the adjusted focal length

 4. Optical Performance: